tracktownsoftware/SpreadsheetGearCodeSamples_JupyterPython/README.md

 2. Install [Visual Studio Code](https://code.visualstudio.com/)
 3. Install [.NET Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-pack)
     - Ignore the "Getting Started with .NET" prompt to "Install .NET SDK".
 You already installed it in step 1.
-5. Install [Python](https://www.python.org/) or a "conda" installer like [Anaconda](https://www.anaconda.com/products/distribution) or [MiniConda](https://docs.conda.io/en/latest/miniconda.html) which include Python
+5. Install [Python3](https://www.python.org/) or a "conda" installer like [Anaconda](https://www.anaconda.com/products/distribution) or [MiniConda](https://docs.conda.io/en/latest/miniconda.html) which include Python
 6. Install [Python Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 7. Clone this repo and open its local folder in VSCode.
-8. *Optional -* [Create a Python Virtual Environment](https://code.visualstudio.com/docs/python/environments) for this folder.
+8. *Optional -* [Create a Python3 Virtual Environment](https://code.visualstudio.com/docs/python/environments) for this folder.
 This will also find and install required Python packages listed in the requirements.txt file from this repo.
 9. You can manually install Python packages using this repo's requirements.txt by opening a terminal window in VSCode and running the command:
     ```
     pip3 install --user -r requirements.txt